 This tells me that even management is not happy with the product.
 If they themselves don’t put their money with their product, why would I?

-Apart from DigitalPoint (Shawn has completely changed vBulletin core and has even helped vBulletin team fix some major issue) I am yet to see one large forum running in vBulletin 4.
+Apart from DigitalPoint (Shawn has completely changed vBulletin core and has even helped the vBulletin team fix some major issue), I am yet to see one large forum running in vBulletin 4.

 So what’s Next?

 Time to move on to Xenforo or IPB for upcoming forums and use vBulletin 3.8 for existing ones.
 What about you?

 Update: It’s not only me who is not with vBulletin 4.
 See other articles on the poor quality of vBulletin 4.